How to add new datasets

 Optional: including metadata

-The metadata can be added by saving them in a csv file (such as mysummary.csv).
-Their full description is in a separate file.
-Then they can be loaded into the class definition as a class attribute.
+The metadata can be added by adding a dictionary as a class attribute.
+Its description is in a separate file.

 import pandas as pd